drghirlanda/alex/Docs/AlexManual.md

   messages for each subject, in files named the same as corresponding data files except with a `.log` suffix.
 Disabled by setting to `0`.

+- **JustInTime**: An experiment may have very many stimuli and/or be run on a relatively low-end machine such as a RaspberryPi.
+Alex usually pre-loads all stimuli at the beginning of the experiment, but in some cases pre-loading may take too much time and/or memory.
+Setting the JustInTime parameter to 1 causes alex to load each stimulus as it is needed, unloading it after it has been displayed.

+- **FlashStimuli**: Like JustInTime, this parameter facilitates use on relatively low-end machines such as the RaspberryPi.
+If FlashStimuli is set to 1, then visual stimuli are briefly displayed on screen as they are loaded, before the experiment starts (clearly, you should not let participants see this).
+This causes the stimulus to be drawn to screen before its first use.
+Without this option, there may be a time lag when stimuli are displayed the first time during an experiment, which can be noticeable when multiple stimuli have to be displayed.

 \phantomsection \addcontentsline{toc}{section}{More about stimuli}
 \section*{More about stimuli}